nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       * 3b1b.
 ModChecks shows an error message.

-#### Use case: Edit a contact by INDEX
+#### Use case: Edit a contact by index

 **MSS**

+1. Student requests to list contacts.
+2. ModCheck shows a list of contacts.
-1. Student requests to edit a contact supplying new values for certain fields
+3. Student requests to edit a contact supplying new values for certain fields
-2. ModCheck finds the relevant contact and edits it
+4. ModCheck finds the relevant contact by index and edits it

     Use case ends.

 **Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

-* 1a The new value for the specified field is invalid
+* 3a The new value for the specified field is invalid
-    * 1a1.
+    * 3a1.
 ModCheck informs student that the given value for the specified field is invalid

+      Use case resumes at step 2.

+* 4a.
+The given index is invalid.

+    * 4a1.
+ModCheck shows an error message.

+      Use case resumes at step 2.

+#### Use case: Edit a contact by name

+**MSS**

+1. Student requests to list contacts.
+2. ModCheck shows a list of contacts.
+3. Student requests to edit a contact supplying new values for certain fields
+4. ModCheck finds the relevant contact by name and edits it

    Use case ends.

+**Extensions**

 * 2a.
+The list is empty.

+  Use case ends.

+* 3a The new value for the specified field is invalid
+    * 3a1.
+ModCheck informs student that the given value for the specified field is invalid

+      Use case resumes at step 2.

+* 4a.
 The contact does not exist
-    * 2a1.
+    * 4a1.
 ModCheck informs student that contact does not exist

+      Use case resumes at step 2

+* 4b.
+There are multiple contacts with the same specified name.
+    * 4b1.
+ModCheck informs student that there are multiple contacts with the same specified name, and returns a list of contacts with the same specified name.

       Use case ends.